Rosemary Oil vs Minoxidil — Which Actually Works for Hair Growth?

 - Those under dermatologist supervision for hair loss

-No side effects, no prescription, works comparably to 2% Minoxidil.
-The smart starting point for mild-moderate hair thinning β and the best long-term maintenance option for anyone who wants to keep their hair without pharmaceutical dependency.
+No side effects, no prescription, comparable to 2% Minoxidil at 6 months.
+The smart starting point for mild-moderate thinning — and the best long-term maintenance option for keeping your hair without pharmaceutical dependency.

 Decades of clinical proof and the strongest single-ingredient data for pattern hair loss.
-Best for moderate-severe androgenetic alopecia where a natural approach hasn’t delivered results.
+Best for moderate-severe androgenetic alopecia where a natural approach hasn’t delivered.
 Commit long-term or combine with natural treatments.

 Can You Use Rosemary Oil and Minoxidil Together?